RuthiCohen/data_security_project/README.md

 #### Code execution: <br />
 The following will run through the code execution in steps of inputs to enter and expected output

-Execute python LSBM-algorithm.py in command prompt 1.In main function user is required to enter:<br />
+Execute python LSBM-algorithm.py in command prompt<br/>
+1.In main function user is required to enter:<br />
     input image to "input_image" field<br />
     output image to "output_image" field<br />